-Those who joined Takashi Miike’s legion of cult admirers will find a different -- albeit no less stomach-churning -- side to his talents in “Ichi the Killer."
+Those who joined prolific young Nippon helmer Takashi Miike’s growing legion of cult admirers after horror drama “Audition” will find a different — albeit no less stomach-churning — side to his talents in “Ichi the Killer.”
+Completely over-the-top yakuza actioner — featuring nonstop mayhem, gore, torture and S&M — duly reflects its comic book origins in both style and barely coherent narrative frenzy.
+Cartoonish as it often is, pic still reps a bad-taste challenge to all but the strongest constitutions (promo materials aptly include a barf bag); even those up to the task may find 128-minute running time too much of an exhausting, frenetic good thing.
 Outrageous violence, including some particularly nasty sexual abuse of women, will make this a tough export even as it guarantees wanna-see value among extremist genre fans.

 You know restraint ain’t on the menu when title rises from a pool of spilt semen.
 Crazed scenario, adapted by Sakichi Sato from Hideo Yamamoto’s manga serial, involves a tangle of violent reprisals that follow the apparent kidnapping of a mob boss.

 Telltale splattered guts at the abduction scene point toward Ichi, a mysterious, unaffiliated avenger.
 Ichi is noted for weeping during his one-man massacres, accomplished via martial arts use of razor-tipped boots.
 But no one knows who he is, or what he looks like under his head-to-toe padded leather outfit.